a5221985/tutorials/Drone/model_simulate_and_control_a_drone_in_matlab_and_simulink.md

 ## Section 1: Mathematical and Physical Modelling #
 ### DJI Mavic Pro Design Brief ###
+1. Objective of the course
+	1. Establish mathematical model and physics behind four propeller drone modelled after DJI Mavic Pro
+	2. Design a SIMULINK model simulating the complete dynamics of drone as well as impact of location and gusts
+	3. Design and implement a PID controller to control the position and attitude of our drone
+2. Simplified version of Mavic Pro (angles and shapes are simpler) - mavic pro website
+	1. Diagonal length: 335 mm
+	2. Weight: 0.743 kg
+	3. Frontal Area: 0.0197 m^2
+	4. Motor KV: 1400 rpm/V
+	5. Battery Capacity: 3830 mAh
+	6. Voltage: 11.4 V
+	7. Max Discharge Current: 20C/77A
+	8. Propeller Size: 8 x 4 inches

 ### Battery Specifications and Performance ###
 ### Empirical Modelling of DC Motors ###
 ### Empirical Modelling of Propeller's Behaviour and Performance ###